banj-oe/IRLStreamingforFreeorCheap/README.md

 If you can't port forward, and only have $0, you can use VDO Ninja, just install the app and add a  browser source to OBS.
 It is really bad quality, but is does bust firewall

-#Caveats.
-Shit will heat your phone up.
-Harsh.
+### Caveats: This will maximize heat and temperature the phone can likely handle.
 No case helps.
 720p uses less data and less compational power.
-IRL Pro can still broadcast with screen off which screen creates heat too.
-I wouldn't recommend bonding with WiFi and SIM card in hot hot heat.
-But just do science and learn what works and what overheats the fucker.
+IRL Pro can still broadcast with screen off which screen creates some heat too.
+Bonding connections using multiple providers from IRL Pro will increase heat.
+But just do science and learn what works  for your setup.

 Credits banj, nhotkow, UnclePockets, Rationalirl, WilliamH, OBS studio the true goat software-- free as in beer and free as in speech.
 Big ups to Linux, OpenBSD, and Monero (XMR).
 GetMonero.org